atharvftw/youtubeclone/README.md

-# VueTube RESTful API - YouTube Clone
+RESTful API - YouTube Clone

 > VueTube is a YouTube clone built with nodejs, expressjs & mongodb.